Islamic marital jurisprudence: Wali

+Consent

+The Hanafi and Hanbali schools of jurisprudence require a bride's consent for marriage if she has reached the age of puberty.
+According to Ibn Taymiyyah, silence stemming from a woman's "natural shyness" may be sufficient.

+The Maliki and Shafi'i schools of jurisprudence allow compelled consent where the bride-to-be is a virgin.
+The former also permits the compulsion of minors.

 Separation of the sexes

-At least among strict Muslims, unnecessary direct conversation between prospective bride and groom before the nikah is forbidden, just as it would be between any other two non-mahram (a mahram is a family member with whom marriage would be considered permanently unlawful, i.e. haram) individuals.
-Negotiation and proposals of marriage should be done through parents or guardians.
-While the prospective groom is not allowed to be alone with the prospective bride before marriage, he is allowed to see her.
-According to Islamweb, it is permissible for "a man to look at a woman whom he wants to marry".
-What they are allowed to look at is limited to her hands and face, according to most Islamic scholars, (according to Islamweb).
-(Note: Fatwaa from Salih Al-Munajjid and Ustadh Tabraze Azam also limit to the woman's face and hands what the prospective groom is allowed to see.)
-The Hanbali school is more permissive, allowing the groom to look at "six parts of her body: the head, the neck, the face, the arms, the feet and the legs".
+Among more orthodox Muslims, unnecessary direct conversation between the prospective bride and groom before the nikah is forbidden, just as it would be between any other two non-mahram individuals.
+(Note: A mahram is a family member with whom marriage would be considered permanently unlawful or haram.)
+Negotiations and marriage proposals are generally conducted through parents or guardians.
+While a prospective groom cannot be alone with his prospective bride before the marriage, he is allowed to see her.
+Some jurisprudential schools limit this to her hands and face.
+The Hanbali school is more permissive and also allows him to look at her head, neck, arms, feet and legs.

-In addition kissing is prohibited before the nikah — notwithstanding its prominent place in non-Muslim marriages — according to scholars such as Muhammad Al-Munajjid, Abu Ameenah Bilal Philips, and Abdurrahman ibn Yusuf Mangera.
-(Philips says it is not permissible in public even after the nikah, as Muslim couples are expected to exercise hayaa' (modesty/shyness) when in public; Mangera says that "expression of this type of interaction in public can lead to an unrestricted, carefree and immoral atmosphere which Islam forbids.")
+Kissing is also prohibited before the nikah.
+Some scholars argue that it is not permissible in public even after marriage, as Muslim couples are expected to exercise haya in such spaces as it can lead to an "unrestricted, carefree and immoral atmosphere which Islam forbids."

 Mahr

-Mahr (aka mehr) is a mandatory gift given by the groom to the bride.
+Mahr Muajjal is a mandatory gift given by the groom mentioned in the Quran.
 Unlike a bride price, however, it is given directly to the bride and not to her father.
-Although the gift is often money, it can be anything agreed upon by bride and groom such as a house or viable business that is put in her name and can be run and owned entirely by her if she chooses.
+While it is typically money, it can also be a house, property, or business that is put in her name and can be run and owned entirely by her if she chooses.
+Traditionally, it cannot be taken back after a divorce, unless she committed adultery.

-The practice is reportedly mentioned in the Quran.